Almost 60% of Georgia COVID outbreaks reported in K-12 schools

 The therapy, according to the health system, isn’t new; doctors have long used this treatment to deliver drugs or radioactive substances directly to cancer cells.

-The U.S. Food and Drug Administration (FDA) has given monoclonal antibody therapy emergency use authorization for the treatment of COVID-19.
+The U.S. Food and Drug Administration has given emergency use authorization for monoclonal antibody therapy to treat COVID-19.

 According to the FDA, clinical trials showed that COVID-19 patients who received antibody infusions had a significant reduction in hospitalizations and deaths compared to patients who received a placebo.

-Florida is one state that has launched a statewide initiative that offers the treatment at 21 sites.
-While Georgia offers the treatment at far more sites than its Sunshine State neighbor, it seemingly has no plans to sponsor a statewide program.
+Florida has launched a statewide initiative that offers the treatment at 21 sites.
+While Georgia offers the treatment at far more sites than its Sunshine State neighbor, it seemingly has no plans to roll out a statewide program.

 When asked by Capitol Beat if Gov. Brian Kemp has any plans for such an initiative, the governor’s office referred to Kemp’s Aug.
-24, 2021, authorization of 105 Georgia National Guard personnel to 10 hospitals around the state.
+24, 2021, authorization to send 105 Georgia National Guard personnel to 10 hospitals around the state.

 “This Georgia National Guard mission is in addition to the 2,800 state-supported staff and 450 new beds brought online, at a total state investment of $625 million through December of this year,” Kemp said.